• Skip to primary navigation

 1. Heat.
 Bring the wok or a large frying pan to medium heat.
 Add ¼ cup of the hibachi cooking oil, butter, garlic, and ginger.

 2. Fry.
 Sauté the garlic and ginger while the butter melts until the garlic is tender, about 2-3 minutes.
 Add the pasta, teriyaki, and mirin.
-Fry the noodles until they are heated through, turning occasionally, for about 2 minutes.
+Fry the cooked noodles until they are heated through, turning occasionally, for about 2 minutes.

 3. Serve.
 Use additional hibachi cooking oil as needed, then sprinkle with sesame seeds when serving.

-After working through preparing many servings of my hibachi noodles, I am finally sharing my best recipe!
 This is as close as I have gotten to 'authentic' hibachi noodles, authentic in this case being as close to my favorite Japanese steakhouse's just-fried noodles.

 Quick and easy Hibachi Noodles are the perfect base for piling on deliciously grilled meats and vegetables